Lew Wallace: Shiloh

-Wallace's most controversial command came at the battle of Shiloh, where he continued as the 3rd Division commander under Maj.
-Gen. Grant.
+Wallace's most controversial command came at the Battle of Shiloh, where he continued as the 3rd Division commander under Grant.
 What was to become a long-standing controversy developed around the contents of Wallace's written orders on April 6, the 3rd Division's movements on the first day of battle, and its late arrival on the field.
 The next day, the reinforcement by Wallace's division and the juncture of Maj.
 Gen. Don Carlos Buell's Army of the Ohio permitted the Union forces to push back the enemy all day long to gain the victory.

 Prior to the battle, Wallace's division had been detached and was encamped near Crump's Landing, five miles downstream from Pittsburg Landing and the bulk of Grant's army.
 Wallace's orders were to guard the Union's rear and to cover the road leading west to Bethel Station, Tennessee, where railroad lines led to Corinth, Mississippi, 20 mi to the south.
 To protect the road from Crump's Landing and Bethel Station, Wallace sent Col. John M. Thayer's 2nd Brigade to Stoney Lonesome, 3 mi west of Crump's Landing, and the 3rd Brigade, commanded by Col. Charles Whittlesey to Adamsville, 5.5 mi west of Crump's Landing.
-Col. Morgan L. Smith's 1st Brigade remained with Wallace at Crump's Landing, 5 mi north of Pittsburg Landing, Tennessee.
+Col. Morgan L. Smith's 1st Brigade remained with Wallace at Crump's Landing, 5 mi north of Pittsburg Landing.

-Around 5 a.m. on April 6, 1862, the Battle of Shiloh began in which Grant's army at Pittsburg Landing was surprised and began to be pushed back by a sudden attack from the Confederate army under Gen. Albert Sidney Johnston.
+Around 5 a.m. on April 6, 1862, the Battle of Shiloh began in which Grant's army at Pittsburg Landing was surprised and began to be pushed back by a sudden attack from the Confederate Army under Gen. Albert Sidney Johnston.
 Grant, who heard the early morning artillery fire, took a steamboat upriver from his headquarters at Savannah, Tennessee, briefly stopping at Crump's Landing, where he gave Wallace orders to wait, but be ready to move in any direction.
 Grant proceeded to Pittsburg Landing, where he arrived around 9:00 or 9:30 a.m.
 Grant's new orders to Wallace, which arrived between 11 and 11:30 a.m., were given verbally to Grant's quartermaster, who transcribed them before they were delivered.
 The written orders were lost during the battle, so their exact wording cannot be confirmed; however, most eyewitness accounts agree that Grant ordered Wallace to join the right side of the Union army, presumably in support of Brig.
 Gen. William Tecumseh Sherman's 5th Division, which was encamped near Shiloh Church on the morning of April 6.